 Epson has shown how digital printing technology supports the development of next-generation printers

 During this year’s London Fashion Week, a number of pieces were created with digital print.
-Epson claims that designers chose to create their work in a more colorful, flexible, and unique way.
+Epson says that designers chose to create their work in a more colorful, flexible, and unique way.

-Epson chose to highlight the independent avant-garde womenswear label IA LONDON.
+Epson selected IA LONDON, an independent womenswear designer who is known for her avant-garde designs.
 To ensure that vibrant colours last, the company partners with British digital textile printers.

 Digital printing is used by the designer for customisation on demand.
 It also helps reduce its impact on environment.
-This process makes use of wastewater, and it allows the most efficient usage of materials.
+This process is based on wastewater and allows for the most efficient material use.

 Epson paid tribute to Richard Quinn who has a long history of using digital textile printing for garment creation.
 At this year’s London Fashion Week, he won wide acclaim for his use of dye-sublimation.

 In addition, Japanese fashion designer Yuima Nakazto showed a glimpse at the future in early this year when she recycled used garments and turned them into non-woven fabric, before printing on them using direct to fabric print technology.

 On-demand printing allows young people to see the circular economy in action.
 It is a thrilling spectacle.”

 “Key to evangelising print technology as a sustainable change agent within fashion is ensuring it has the right exposure to aspiring young fashion designers,” says Phil McMullin, head of sales for commercial and industrial at Epson UK.